Table of Contents

 Many things affect the interest rate you get, including the type of loan, the lender, your business’s qualifications, whether or not the loan is secured with collateral, and whether or not you sign a personal guarantee.

 The simple interest rate of a loan is the amount (expressed as a percentage) that a lender will charge on the principal.
-An annual percentage rate (APR) incorporates simple interest as well as additional fees, and is a more accurate reflection of how much a business loan costs.
+An annual percentage rate (APR) incorporates simple interest as well as additional fees, and it’s a more accurate reflection of how much a business loan costs.

 Fees